jcaip/jcaip.github.io/_posts/2019-08-30-Research-Update.md

 Why does this work?
 Consider $T_{i, j}$.
 If these two samples are from the same class, then, the one hot labels dotted together (as a result of the matrix multiplication) will be 1, however, if these labels are different then the one hot labels dotted together will be 0.

-This does not work at all though, although I'm not quite sure why, I have a couple of ideas.
+However, this contastive fine tuning doesn't seem to improve downstream classification performance.
+Although I'm not 100% sure, I have a couple of ideas:

 1. First off, there's an optimization problem here.
 Since both encodings come from the same encoder, when we backpropagate, the gradients for the model can be quite large, which leads to poor performance.

+2. I think in general it's best to be as explicit as possible, so using a softmax loss is probably the best choice here.

 2. Secondly, a contrastive loss here may not be the best idea vs. something  more explicit, like a softmax classifier loss.
 Another problem with the contrastive loss is that it forces